LCDB 1.1: A Database Illustrating Learning Curves Are More Ill-Behaved Than Previously Thought: Robustly Measuring Monotonicity, Convexity, Peaking and Dipping

-We slightly adapt the procedures to detect two additional patterns: dipping and peaking.
-Dipping corresponds to a monotonicity violation with $j$ fixed as the last anchor $N$.
+\end{definition} $N$ denotes the amount of anchors in a curve.
+This indicates a sustained degradation of model performance, with no recovery observed as more data is added.

+Lastly, we describe how peaking and dipping are detected.
 Peaking is characterized by a combination of convexity and monotonicity violations: we first locate a convexity violation at $(h^*, i^*, j^*)$, and then verify a monotonicity violation between $h^*$ and $i^*$ and we check for significant improvement between $i^*$ and $j^*$ (similar to violation error detection, but instead checking for improvement).
 If all 3 conditions are satisfied, the curve is classified as peaking.
+Dipping corresponds to a monotonicity violation with $j$ fixed as the last anchor $N$.